 It’s important to note that muscle spasms, muscle twitches, and tremors are not the same thing.
 A muscle spasm is the involuntary contraction of a muscle.
-A muscle twitch is an uncontrolled fine movement of a small part of a larger muscle.
+A muscle twitch is an uncontrolled fine movement of a small portion of a larger muscle.
 This twitch may be visible under the skin.

 Action tremors occur during movement of the affected body part.
-Action tremors are further divided into several subcategories:
+Action tremors are further divided into subcategories:

 - An intention tremor occurs during targeted movement, such as touching your finger to your nose.